Take the first steps toward lasting recovery. Contact the team at Rolling Hills Hospital today.

 When individuals are suffering from schizophrenia, they can rapidly begin to feel as though they have lost control of their lives.
 This mental illness can wreak havoc on the lives of those suffering from it, inhibiting their ability to appropriately interpret the world around them.
 Facing the constant struggle of trying to distinguish what is real and what is not, individuals with schizophrenia fail to think clearly, properly manage their emotions, and use sound judgment and reason.
 While the symptoms of schizophrenia can be devastating on the lives of those suffering from it, as well as on the lives of those around them, there is treatment available.

 Rolling Hills Hospital is a private acute inpatient psychiatric care center designed to treat the psychological and chemical dependency needs of adolescents, adults, geriatrics, and intellectually disabled patients.
-Located in the rural town of Ada, Oklahoma, our treatment center is situated on a serene landscape, which enables us to provide confidential care in a tranquil environment.
+Located in the rural town of Ada, Oklahoma, our treatment clinic is situated on a serene landscape, which enables us to provide confidential care in a tranquil environment.
 Rolling Hills has been a leader in behavioral healthcare since 1988, meaning that we have years of experience working with all types of patients who have faced a variety of different challenges.
 Whatever your needs may be, let the compassionate staff at Rolling Hills Hospital help you get your life back.

-Having a family member or loved one who is suffering from schizophrenia can be not only heartbreaking, but terribly frightening as well.
+Having a family member or loved one who is suffering from schizophrenia can be not only heartbreaking but terribly frightening as well.
 You have likely watched your loved one act out in ways that do not make sense to you or have seen him or her responding to stimuli that are not truly there.
 It can be scary to watch someone you love suffer from a break in reality and you may feel powerless as to what you can do to help him or her.
 It is imperative that someone who is suffering from schizophrenia receives thorough treatment from a qualified mental health professional because, when left untreated, the symptoms of schizophrenia are likely to worsen over time.
 However, in many cases, individuals with schizophrenia are not fully aware of the fact that their thoughts and actions are not in tune with the rest of the world and therefore do not always recognize their need for treatment.
 As a result, the responsibility of finding treatment often falls onto their loved ones.

 When approaching a loved one about his or her need for treatment, here are some things to keep in mind: